- What is Auto-scheduling?

 - Firstly, you need to determine which metric will be used to determine your labor demand.
 You can either simply use the default metric Sales as your demand signal or set up your own custom metric.

-- Once you have decided what metric you would like to determine demand in your organisation then you need to import data for this metric either via integration from a third-party system measuring this data or manually input data into Deputy using our spreadsheet-like data editor.
+- Once you have decided what metric you would like to determine demand in your organisation then you need to import data for this metric either via:

 - Once you have data imported into your chosen metric, you can then use labor modeling to create rules using the data in your chosen metric to calculate the required number of staff to service all areas of your organisation.